Can competition and camaraderie coexist?

 The sense of tradition is palpable too.
 Although it is young, the Highlands house system already has about it the feeling of history.
 We tell our student leaders that years from now, their successors will look to them as examples and early founders of their houses.
 Every house is handed down a gavel engraved with the name of the house and the year it was established.
 We tell them not to worry if their gavels get a few nicks, because there will be stories associated with each mark that will be handed down over the years.
 Each year, the new house leaders are excited about their positions and carrying the banner forward for their houses.
 Children don’t get many opportunities to be a part of traditions like that anymore.

 Another benefit of the house system to the Highlands community is the leadership opportunities available to students.
-Each house has six officers: Head of House, Assistant Head of House, House Parliamentarian, House Scribe, House Historian, and House Steward, each with their own responsibilities.
-Between the four houses, then, there are 24 positions in which students can serve their fellow students.
+Each house has four offices of House Leadership: Head of House, Tenant, Parliamentarian, and Scribe.

 Competition in the House System